-One of the biggest challenges that I face on a day to day basis is the fear of getting “it” wrong.
+One of the biggest challenges that I face on a day to day basis is the fear of getting “it” wrong when I have to do something.
 I remember a time in a job where I was supposed to be the leader of a project to try something that few people had done at the time.
 Because few people had done it, there were no guidelines to follow.
 I didn’t know what the outcome was supposed to look like.
 There were no “right answers”.
 Because I didn’t know what things were supposed to look like I didn’t know what actions to take.
 I was afraid of getting the whole project off track.
 I was afraid that I would screw up the research and that I would look like an incompetent idiot.
 So I did nothing much.
 I fiddled around the edges without taking any risks.
 You can figure out by now that by doing nothing I did mess everything up and I did hold the project back.
 I ended up looking like an incompetent idiot anyway.
 I may as well have looked like a brave incompetent idiot.
 Like an idiot who was willing to try, to learn and to pass that learning on to others.
 I can also tell you, it would have been more fun and I know I would have felt better about myself.

 Fear of failure is a common fear.
 The corollary is the fear of getting “it” right.
 I’ll write more on that another day.